The Pseudopower Dichotomy: Eventually -closed cardinals

 Then $\PP_\theta(\mu)=\PP_{\Gamma(\cf(\mu))}(\mu)$.
 In fact, any $\lambda\in\PP_\theta(\mu)$ can be represented as the true cofinality of $\prod A/J^{\bd}[A]$ where $A$ is a cofinal subset of $\mu\cap\reg$ of cardinality~$\cf(\mu)$. \end{theorem}

 The above is part of Corollary~1.6 on page 321 of~\cite{cardarith}, and we will shortly derive it from our own work in this section.
-For now, we wish to highlight the assumption~(\ref{highlight}), as it expresses that~$\mu$ is (in a weak sense) a type of strong limit cardinal and note that we will be working with such assumptions a lot in this section.
-Note as well that the conclusion of the above theorem can be described in general terms as ``upgrading'' the representation of~$\lambda$ to one with a very simple form: we are able to move from an arbitrary representation of~$\lambda$ based on a set of cardinality at most $\theta$ to one based on a set of cardinality $\cf(\mu)$, with the added bonus that the ideal used in the representation is as simple as possible.
-We will be hunting similar upgrades in the presence of assumptions related to~(\ref{highlight}).
+For now, we wish to highlight the assumption~(\ref{highlight}): it expresses that~$\mu$ is (in a weak sense) a type of strong limit cardinal, and we will be working with such assumptions a lot in this section.
+The conclusion of the above theorem can be described informally in terms of upgrading the representation of~$\lambda$: we are able to move from an arbitrary representation of~$\lambda$ based on a set of cardinality at most $\theta$ to one based on a set of cardinality $\cf(\mu)$, with the added bonus that the ideal used in the representation is as simple as possible.
+The results we prove in this section will have a similar flavor.